colaberry/trust-before-intelligence-book/archive/chapter_0_trust_before_intelligence.md

 **C - Contextual (2/6):** Each system was a silo.
 The scheduling agent couldn't see clinical history.
 The documentation agent couldn't access billing status.
 Weekly batch jobs moved data between systems—agents needed real-time cross-domain integration.

-**T - Trusted (2/6):** Incomplete audit logs violated HIPAA Section 164.312(b).
+**T - Transparent (2/6):** Incomplete audit logs violated HIPAA Section 164.312(b).
 When agents made recommendations, clinicians couldn't see the reasoning.
 When errors occurred, no trace existed to diagnose root causes.
 Transparency was theoretical, not technical.

 Sarah realized something profound: **Her infrastructure wasn't broken.
 It was brilliant—for the wrong era.**